Pacific Werribee: Stage 7

 In July 2016, the Myer mall was completed.
-It included a two-level Myer store, H&M, Uniqlo, Sportsgirl, Seed, a renovated JB HI-FI and a Samsung kiosk.
+It included a two-level Myer store, H&M, Uniqlo, Sportsgirl, Seed, a renovated JB Hi-Fi and a Samsung kiosk.
 Also, some clothing stores from the Fashion Walk precinct moved to the Myer mall such as, Factorie, Cotton On, Just Jeans and Jayjays.
 Stores such as Autograph, Victoria Station, Suzannegrae and Shoex would replace the relocated stores in the Fashion Walk.
 Timezone opened on the second floor outside Myer and over 1000 new parking spaces were open upon the completion of the new shopping precinct.
 Kmart would also undergo renovations the following month, it included a new layout where cash registers moved to the centre of the store, expanded range of goods and increased capacity for fitting rooms.
 Their status of trading 24 hours a day was retained.

 In June 2017, the Fresh Food precinct was completed.
 Unlike the previous openings in Pacific Werribee, stores opened on various days, rather than all stores opening at once.
-The new mall included a new Aldi with a new look layout in comparison to other stores nearby, Market Place, Fish Pier, Pacific Asian, Pretty's Prime Cuts and Direct Organics.
-Some new restaurants such as Dumpling Chef, Sushi Sushi and Billy's Place also opened to the public, and stores such as Toys R Us, Daiso and Priceline Pharmacy opened in the new area.
-EB Games and Rebel would undergo renovations to expand their range of products and services, marking the completion of Pacific Werribee's redevelopment.
+This included a new Aldi with a new look layout in comparison to other stores nearby, Market Place, Fish Pier, Pacific Asian, Pretty's Prime Cuts and Direct Organics.
+Some new restaurants such as Dumpling Chef, Sushi Sushi and Billy's Place also opened to the public, and stores such as Toys R Us and Daiso opened in the new area.
+EB Games Australia and Rebel Sport would undergo renovations to expand their range of products and services, marking the completion of Pacific Werribee's redevelopment.

+In October 2019, Pacific Shopping Centres notified Probuild Constructions, who executed the centre's redevelopment, of significant structural defects.
+They later attempted to sue Probuild for damages, which were estimated to cost upwards of $350 million.
+However, due to them entering voluntary administration in February 2022, Pacific were forced to undertake works to remedy the defects themselves.
+This officially began in February 2023, with Target and a number of other retailers temporarily closing until November of that year.
+In February 2024 the final stage of these works began, with Myer, Village Cinemas, Timezone, JB Hi-Fi, La Porchetta and The Sporting Globe among the retailers temporarily closing to enable the works to be completed.
+This was completed in December 2024.